diezcami/arctic-fox-theme/_posts/2020-03-05-jure-sanguinis.md

 tags: travel
 ---

+> Welcome to my Italian citizenship journey!
+I'm going to be posting here in chronological order _as things happen_.

 [Jure Sanguinis](https://en.wikipedia.org/wiki/Jus_sanguinis), or "right of blood", is a principle of nationality law that many countries uses to determine citizenship.
 I grew up hearing about my maternal great-grandparents who emigrated from Italy.
 I discovered jure sanguinis and wondered if I was eligible.
 If I was eligible, I would be able to claim my citizenship, and eventually apply for an Italian passport, allowing me to live and work in the EU indefinitely.

 I won't go into the full details of understanding if you qualify.
 There are some great resources [on wikipedia](https://en.wikipedia.org/wiki/Italian_nationality_law) and on dedicated citizenship services like [MyItalianFamily.com](https://www.myitalianfamily.com/apply-italian-citizenship/learn-if-you-qualify).